Tomato Fertilizer: How To Feed Your Plants For Ultimate Harvests

-I like to add a couple cups of vermicompost to my compost blend to help kick up the beneficial microbes in the soil and provide a good-quality fertilizer additive.
-I also add about a cup of cleaned, dried and powdered eggshells to add extra calcium.
-If you have rabbits or hamsters, add a couple cups of their droppings to this mix as well.
+I like to add a couple of cups of vermicompost to my compost blend to help kick up the beneficial microbes in the soil and provide a good-quality fertilizer additive.
+I also add the other amendments we discussed previously.
+If you have rabbits or hamsters, add a couple of cups of their droppings to this mix as well.

 Now Add Nutrients

 Once you have those well combined, add a cup of wood ashes to kick up the potassium and phosphorous level a bit.

 If you don’t have a woodburning fireplace, you can add a couple of cups of kelp meal to raise the potassium.
 A half cup to a cup of bone meal will raise the phosphorous.

 You can also add used tea leaves or coffee grounds for a low nitrogen boost (I do 1-2 cups).
 2 cups of alfalfa pellets or leaves will give a slow-release nitrogen boost as well.
 If using pellets, lightly dampen them so they fall apart before adding them, so they will combine evenly through your mix.

 If you want to give them a much higher level of nitrogen, consider adding a half cup of blood meal to your mixture.
 Blood meal varies between 9-14% nitrogen content, and a little bit goes a long way.
 But don’t add too much fertilizer in blood meal form.